-It’s certainly a terrifying sight to find your hamster shaking the first time.
-Just as it would sound the alarm when a human shivers uncontrollably, so, too, should you leap into action with your pet.
+It’s certainly a terrifying sight to find your hamster shaking.
+Just as it would sound the alarm if a human were shivering uncontrollably, so, too, should you leap into action with your pet.
 However, it can be tricky to nail down the exact cause, and a trip to the vet won’t hurt if you don’t spot an immediate explanation.
-While illness does lead to the shakes at times, you’ll want to look into a few more mundane triggers first to rule that out.
+While illness does lead to the shakes at times, you’ll want to look into a few more of the mundane triggers first to rule that out.
 When you wonder, “Why is my hamster shaking?” look at these options to determine the issue.

-No one reason applies in all cases, so you need to do a bit of detective work.
+No one reason applies in every case, so you need to do a bit of detective work.
 We’ll start with the most common reasons — which are also the least scary.

 He went into hibernation

 If you can cross fear off the list, think next to the temperature of the room.
 In the wild, hamsters hibernate, and they’ll immediately slip into that mode when it gets too chilly.
 You most likely don’t want your hamster to go down for a long sleep, and it probably isn’t safe for him to remain inactive.
 Maintain a consistent temperature in the room and include a thermometer in or right next to the cage.
-Select a good area of the house as well that doesn’t have too many drafts and isn’t too close to the radiator.
-If you do walk into the room that feels like a freezer and find your little guy zoned out, return the temp to normal (slowly) to spark him out of his hibernation.
+Select a good area of the house as well that doesn’t have too many drafts and isn’t too close to a radiator.
+If you do walk into a freezing room and find your little guy zoned out, return the temp to normal (slowly) to spark him out of his hibernation.
 There will almost certainly be some shaking during this process, but it’s not a concern.
 Once he gets back to normal, it’ll stop.
 If it doesn’t, that means something else is going on.

 It’s a medical condition